kubernetes/community/sig-cli/CONTRIBUTING.md

 # Contributing

-The process for contributing code to Kubernetes via SIG-cli [community][community page].
+_Welcome to the Kubernetes SIG-cli contributing guide._

-**Note**: This page is focused on helping new contributors become active members of the community through sustained contributions.
+This guide is meant to help people become active members of the SIG-cli [community][community page] through sustained contributions.

-## Introduction

-Welcome to the Kubernetes sig-cli contributing guide.
-We are excited about the prospect of you joining our [community][community page]!
+We are excited by the prospect of you joining our [community][community page]!
 Mentoring and on-boarding new contributors is critical to the success of the project.

-Please be aware that all contributions to Kubernetes require time and commitment from project maintainers to direct and review work.
-This is done in additional to many other maintainer responsibilities, and direct engagement from maintainers is a finite resource.

 ## Pick your track